Palau Jellyfish Lake Re-Opened to Visitors

 Jellyfish Lake video

 Watch this excellent Jellyfish Lake video and see for yourself why Jellyfish lake in Palau was a legendary place and a must see for everyone visiting Palau.
-For now, this Jellyfish Lake video is probably the closest you can get to experiencing swimming with the harmless jellyfish of Palau.
+As of November 2018, we have resumed our tours to Jellyfish Lake.

 A Meromictic Lake such as Palau’s Jellyfish Lake is one that does not get mixed as a typical lake does.
 Turbulence that disturbs the sediment rarely exists, and the wind is only causing minimal ripples on its surface.